-- 9.10.
+- 10.10.
 The detailed composition of the Councils debt and interest calculations are contained within the Treasury Management Strategy Report.
 However, to put the £314m estimated General Fund debt figure into context, this was £1.293bn at the time of setting the 2023/24 base budget.
-This very significant reduction is as a result of the disposal of investment and fixed assets, and a reduction in both the current and planned Capital programme. - 9.11.
+This very significant reduction is as a result of the disposal of investment and fixed assets, and a reduction in both the current and planned Capital programme. - 10.11.
 In 2024/25, the cost of servicing the Councils General Fund debt position will be £52.17m.
 This represents 33.74% of the Councils total net resources raised through Council Tax, retained business rates, and central government core grant funding.
-This should typically be between 5% to 10% and remains a key obstacle to returning to financial sustainability. - 9.12.
+This should typically be between 5% to 10% and remains a key obstacle to returning to financial sustainability. - 10.12.
 As shown in Appendix 3 the total expenditure budget for Debt Management costs has reduced from a budgeted £155.84m in 2023/24 and a forecast £203.9m to £52.17m in 2024/25.
-See section 10.
+See section 10. - 10.13.
+In accordance with the Treasury Management Strategy, to maximise the divestment funds and reduce debt interest costs, the Council will continue to refine its TM activities to maximise efficient and effective cashflow, minimise borrowing and where required utilise HMT DMO investment to reduce interest cost and Capitalisation Direction borrowing.

-10. Capitalisation Direction Revenue Impact
+11. Capitalisation Direction Revenue Impact

-- 10.1.
+- 11.1.
 Following legal advice there has been a late change in the technical calculation of the MRP, which has impacted the Capitalisation Direction calculation.
 It relates to the treatment of historic MRP charges, these are now required to be recognised in the current and future years.
-Work continues to refine these calculations. - 10.2.
-The impact on the revenue budget of the Capitalisation Direction (CD) is twofold, MRP and the associated interest costs arising from the element of borrowing that is required to fund the operational budget deficit to the extent this is required, interest is charged at a premium of 1% above the standard PWLB 20 year rate.

-- 10.3.
-The annual CD requirement is subject to yearly DLUHC approval and for 2024/25 was approved in autumn 2022 at £156.5m as part of the overall estimated CD requirement of £1,042m to 2028/29. - 10.4.
+Work continues to refine these calculations. - 11.2.
+The impact on the revenue budget of the Capitalisation Direction (CD) is twofold, MRP and the associated interest costs arising from the element of borrowing that is required to fund the operational budget deficit to the extent this is required, interest is charged at a premium of 1% above the standard PWLB 20 year rate. - 11.3.
+The annual CD requirement is subject to yearly DLUHC approval and for 2024/25 was approved in autumn 2022 at £156.5m as part of the overall estimated CD requirement of £1,042m to 2028/29. - 11.4.
 During the year the anticipated total Capitalisation Direction requirement to 2028/29 has been revised, significantly reducing the annual support from a 5 year total of £1,042m originally forecast to a revised estimate of £520m by 2028/29.
 The reduction is summarised in the table below.

 MTFS Revised Capitalisation Direction Forecast £m

 Original CD requirement 1,042

 CD restatement 2018/23 - 412

-In year CD increase 55
+In year CD increase (2023/24) 55

 Forecast CD reduction - 165

 Revised CD requirement 520

-10.5.
+11.5.
 The reduction in the CD over the 5 year period compared with the previous 2023/24 MTFS reflects the following: